2000 Tuning Guide

-A blog passing on the tips and lessons learned whilst trying, and finally winning, a 2000 National Championships.
+This blog aims to pass on the tips and lessons learned whilst trying, and finally winning, a 2000 National Championships.

 East Lothian Yacht Club excelled themselves again with a terrific team to ensure the event was the #bestregattaever!
-The race officer was excellent, a real seat of the pants sailor who could weigh up the tactics of the first beat to tease the sailors into doing something else.
+The race officer was excellent, a real seat of the pants sailor who could weigh up the tactics of the first beat to tease the sailors into some head scratching.

 The most applicable phrase about 2000 sailing is that it is an easy boat to sail, but a hard boat to sail fast.
 We finally got it sorted and won the Championships, but it was never easy.